Get insider access

 2. Best APS-C Camera For Photography

-If you prefer the portability and price of the APS-C format, the Fujifilm X-T5 is a fantastic crop sensor camera.
-With a 40-megapixel APS-C sensor, it's one of the best digital cameras for photography if you're interested in landscapes or portraits, giving you plenty of leeway to crop and edit your photos.
-While it isn't as well-suited to low-light shooting as a full-frame alternative like Sony α7 IV, the detail and image quality you can get out of this camera is hard to beat at this price point.
+If you prefer the portability and lower cost of APS-C cameras, the Fujifilm X-T5 is among the best we've tested.
+With a 40.2-megapixel APS-C sensor, it's one of the best digital cameras for photography if you're interested in landscapes or portraits, giving you plenty of leeway to crop and adjust your photos.
+While images taken in low light are typically noisier than a full-frame alternative like the Sony α7 IV, the image quality you can get out of this camera is hard to beat at this price point.

-The camera also honors Fujifilm's photography-oriented roots with vintage-style exposure dials that make it a breeze to adjust your settings on the fly and a three-way tilting screen that's incredibly versatile for waist-level shooting and street photography.
+The camera also honors Fujifilm's photography-oriented roots with dedicated exposure dials that give you more hands-on control over your settings and a three-way tilting screen that's incredibly versatile for waist-level shooting and street photography.
 If you're looking for a more robust camera with better ergonomics for studio work, you might prefer the Fujifilm X-H2.
 It uses the same sensor as the X-T5 but has a bigger body and additional benefits for hybrid or video shooters, like a full-sized HDMI port and CFexpress card slot.
 However, it's a bit pricier and less portable.

 See our review